 At the same time, civil activists and political leaders at the regional level are coming together to counteract what they rightfully see as the skewed monopoly pro-government forces have on public discourse.
 Hundreds of thousands of human rights and political party activists continue their work in the regions regardless of pressure applied on them by the FSB and the Kremlin.
 IRI has worked with a number of these activists and the organizations they represent.
+Using innovative means to or these activists and the organizations they represent.
 Using innovative means to reach out to the public, they communicate their messages through forums, press releases, internet sites, newsletters, rallies, and even leaflet campaigns.
 They are fighting to make sure that dissenting voices, no matter how small, are heard.

-or these activities and the organizations they represent.
-Using innovative means to reach out to the public, they communicate their messages through forums, press releases, internet sites, newsletters, rallies, and even leaflet campaigns.
-They are fighting to make sure that dissenting voices, no matter how small, are heard.
 On December 12, Russia's Constitution Day, more than 1,200 representatives of Russian civic groups, political parties, and media from all over the country came to Moscow to take part in the "All-Russia Civic Forum."
 These advocates of democracy came to say "no" to Kremlin policies and to develop a democratic agenda for their country.
-The Civil Resistance movement in St. Petersburg brought together opposition parties, movements, and civic groups to stand up for media freedoms, picketing local television stations to protest censorship on TV, and allow the voice of democratic Russia to be heard.
+The Civil Resistance movement in St. Petersburg brought together opposition parties, movements, and civic groups to stand up for media freedoms, picketing local television stations to protest censorship on TV, and allow the voice of democratic Russia to be heard. country.
+The Civil Resistance movement in St. Petersburg brought together opposi-

 Mr. Chairman, the Russian Federation today is a country at a critical crossroads.
 Despite the results of the 2003 elections, despite the crisis of Russia's democratic opposition, despite the Russian public's lack of faith in political party processes, and despite the Putin Administration's concerted efforts to achieve an absolute grip on power, Russian democracy is not a lost cause.
-Russian citizens have been bombarded with Mr. Putin's attempts to discredit democratic ideals and movements through any means available, including the government and the media.
+Russian citizens have been bombarded with Mr. Putin's attempts to discredit democratic ideals and movements. through any means available, including the government and the media.
 And yet, the Levada poll I cited earlier also indicates that 10 percent of Russians are still willing to vote for a democratic party-enough to enter the State Duma even if the Kremlin's attempt to raise the threshold succeeds.